Imaginary-Horizons-Productions/RnS-VG-Homage-Set/README.md

 ![icons](https://github.com/Imaginary-Horizons-Productions/RnS-VG-Homage-Set/blob/main/Items.png)
 ### Life Sword
 Your Primary does 10% more damage.
-While you are at full HP, your Primary shoots a sword beam that deals 120 damage to enemies.
+While you are at full HP, your Primary shoots a sword beam that deals 150 damage to enemies.

 ### Phoenix Feather
 Your max HP is increased by 1.
 Every 25 seconds, a Phoenix Ember will spawn in a random spot.
-Starts on cooldown.
 Gather embers by touching them.
 Stand still to use all embers to revive a random nearby rabbit with 1 HP per ember consumed.

 ### Heavy Lightshield
 Your max HP is reduced by 1.
 When you use your Defensive, gain [GRANITESKIN].
 Starts battle on cooldown.
 This item's cooldown is set to 15 seconds when you are shielded or take damage.

 ### Omega Buster